Valentine’s Day Sale: James Allen, our #1 ranked online diamond retailer, is currently offering 25%

 Our pick on money back guarantee: James Allen

 Blue Nile Compared To Brilliant Earth

-While Brilliant earth may not receive the gist of popular jewelry retailers like James Allen, they’re simply unique and their praises glow from the recent appraisal of ethically sourced diamonds.
+While Brilliant earth may not receive the gist of popular jewelry retailers, they’re simply unique and their praises glow from the recent appraisal of ethically sourced diamonds.
 Will it stack up against the two-decade, Blue Nile?
 Let’s weigh in the options and see how this one goes.

 Blue Nile vs Brilliant Earth: Imaging Technology

 Both vendors recently incorporated real high-quality images for their diamonds.
 The interactive 360-degree view is not only useful to know exactly what you’ll get, but also important in pointing out inclusions and defects that would otherwise not be detailed in the grading reports.

 However, both retailers don’t have real-time imaging technology on all of their diamonds which means you’ll have to filter your search to diamonds with real-time videos.
 Leading vendors such as James Allen flourish on this technology having ASET Maps, and Ideal Scope imaging on all diamonds.
 So, even though Blue Nile and Brilliant Earth have imaging for most of their diamonds, they still need a bit of improvement.